 It is very important therefore to ensure that sales of alcohol are only made to customers who are 18 or over.
 As the age of young people is often very difficult to assess it is recommended that an age-verification policy is adopted to ensure that young customers can prove their age.
 Quite often the use of an age-verification policy is a condition applied when a licence to sell alcohol is granted.

-See 'Alcohol' for more information.
+See 'Alcohol' for more information on preventing underage sales.

 The maximum penalty for breaching the weights and measures requirements detailed in this guide is a fine.